STS-78: Mission anomaly

-Although the launch went without any issue, an issue was discovered with the SRB's following recovery.
+Although the launch went without any issue, an issue was discovered with the solid rocket boosters (SRBs) following their disassembly in June post-recovery.
 Analysis showed worrying damage to the field joints which was likely caused by hot gases.
-This similar damage is what caused booster seals abord Space Shuttle Challenger to break resulting in a break-up mid-flight.
-The issue did not compromise astronaut safety because there was a hot gas path through the motors field joint but not the capture joint.
-Despite there being no issue with safety, it did raise questions of a new EPA required cleaning fluid.
+Failure of booster seals on the lower sections of Space Shuttle Challenger's right SRB ultimately caused the orbiter to break up mid-flight in 1986.
+This time the issue did not compromise astronaut safety because the hot gas path traveled through the engines' field joints but not their capture joint (containing the infamous "O-ring" seals).
+Despite there being no issue with safety, it did raise questions about a new Environmental Protection Agency (EPA)–mandated adhesive and cleaning fluid.

 Due to the issue, STS-79 which was meant to dock with the Space Station Mir and return astronaut Shannon Lucid, was delayed.
 Options of returning Shannon on a Soyuz were considered, but never followed through as the Shuttle was considered safe and able to return Shannon.